ray33ee/DHPiVPN/readme.md

 * Strengthen firewall via [this](https://www.comparitech.com/blog/vpn-privacy/raspberry-pi-vpn/#Lock_down_the_firewall) and add rules to dhpivpn_startup.sh
 * Check if pi's password is raspberry, if so prompt user to change
 * Ask user to enter transmission username and password, then remove hash from settings.json
+* Change the DNS server in server.conf based on whether Pi-Hole is installed